Kelly Hussey-Smith

 Research interests

 Dr Hussey-Smith regularly works with community-led initiatives, advocacy organisations, and industry partners on interdisciplinary research and education projects.
-Recent collaborators include: The Nepal Picture Library, Care Leaves Australasia Network, Lotus Place, Concentric Curriculum (Bus Projects), Good Cycles, The Centre for Contemporary Photography, Collingwood College, the National Gallery of Victoria, and The Social Studio.
+Recent and current collaborators include Concentric Curriculum (Bus Projects), Good Cycles, The Nepal Picture Library, Care Leaves Australasia Network, Lotus Place, The Centre for Contemporary Photography, Collingwood College, the National Gallery of Victoria, The Social Studio and Composite Moving Image Bank and Agency and KTK Belt.

 aboriginal flag